mariokernich/ui5-fontawesome-lib/README.md

 To use this library, add it as a dependency to your UI5 project.

-Run `npm run start` to view a complete list of all available icons.
+Clone the repository and run `npm run start` to view a complete list of all available icons.

 ![Screenshot](screenshot.png)